-Unless required by illness or other extenuating circumstances, each director is expected to participate at regular non-telephonic Board and committee meetings in person.
+Unless required by illness or other extenuating circumstances, each director is expected to participate in person at regular Board and committee meetings that do not take place by means of remote communication.

-14. Regularly Scheduled Executive Sessions
+13. Regularly Scheduled Executive Sessions

-The Board will schedule regular executive sessions in which the non-management directors will meet without management participation.
+At least twice per year, the Board will schedule regular executive sessions in which the independent directors will meet without the non-independent directors or management.

-15. Selection of Agenda Items for Board Meetings; Meeting Materials
+14. Selection of Agenda Items for Board Meetings; Meeting Materials

 In advance of each Board meeting, an agenda for such meeting will be sent to each director together with written materials pertaining to the matters to be presented for Board discussion at such meeting.
 In addition, before each regularly scheduled Board meeting, a set of approved minutes of the most recent Board meeting and of any committee meetings held since the distribution of materials for the most recent Board meeting will be sent to each director.
 Also, at such regularly scheduled Board meetings where quarterly financial performance of the Company is to be discussed, summary financial information needed to understand the performance of the Company will be sent to each director.

 Written materials should be designed to provide a foundation for the Board's discussion of key issues and allow the Board to make the most efficient use of its meeting time.
 Each director is expected to review and understand the materials provided in advance of meetings and any other materials provided to the Board from time to time.
-Each Board meeting subjects that are not specifically on the agenda for consideration at subsequent meetings.
+Each Board member shall be free to suggest additional agenda items for a Board meeting or to raise at any Board meeting subjects that are not specifically on the agenda for consideration at subsequent meetings.

-16. Board Evaluation
+15. Board Evaluation

-At least every two years the Board shall conduct a self-evaluation of its performance, and the performance of each of the Board committees.
+At least annually, the Board shall conduct a self-evaluation of its performance, and the performance of each of the Board committees.
 The Nominating/Corporate Governance Committee is responsible for establishing the evaluation criteria and overseeing the evaluations.

-17. Board Contact with Senior Management
+16. Board Contact with Senior Management